Tiago-Salles/django-app-generator/README.md

 # django-app-generator
-A Django app to generate Django apps
+An app to generate Django apps